Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-On first sit-down, the foam compressed slowly and rebounded at a measured pace, which is typical of gel memory foam.
-When I lay back, the surface pushed back gradually instead of snapping me upward.
-My hips settled just enough for my lower back to feel supported rather than floating.
+My first impression was the slow, measured compression you expect from gel memory foam.
+When I lay back, the surface gave way gradually instead of dropping all at once.
+My hips settled just enough for my lower back to feel supported, not suspended.

 Heat was his biggest concern.
-Early on, he stayed comfortable, and the surface didn’t feel clammy.
-By morning he did notice some warmth, though not the heavy heat buildup he often gets on dense memory foam.
+Early in the night, the surface stayed comfortable and never felt clammy.
+By morning, he noticed some warmth, though not the heavy heat buildup he often gets on dense foam.
 If you run very hot, breathable bedding or a cooling topper can help.
-For moderate heat sensitivity, the temperature stayed within a workable range.
+For moderate heat sensitivity, we found the temperature manageable rather than truly cool.

-Jenna and Ethan treated one night like a normal evening together.
-When Ethan climbed in later, the mattress absorbed the impact quickly, and Jenna noticed the movement fade fast.
-Throughout the night, his shifting created small, localized waves instead of broad motion across the bed.
-That’s what couples usually want from an all-foam design.
+Jenna and Ethan treated one night like a normal shared-sleep setup.
+When Ethan climbed in later, Jenna felt the movement, but it faded quickly instead of traveling across the surface.
+Smaller toss-and-turn motions stayed localized, which is exactly what couples usually hope for from an all-foam design.

 Softa 12 Inch Cooling Gel Memory Foam Mattress